 Single or Multiple Zone

-Standard HVAC systems have a single zone, meaning there’s one thermostat to control the system.
-When it runs, it conditions your entire home.
-A higher-efficiency system may utilize multiple zones where only those areas that need conditioning receive heated or cooled air.
+A standard HVAC system has a single zone, meaning there’s one thermostat to control it.
+While running, it conditions your entire home.
+A higher-efficiency system may utilize multiple zones where only those areas that need it receive heated or cooled air.

-In a central handling system, dampers inside of the ducts will control where the air flows.
-These can either be operated manually or automatically by a zone panel.
+In a central handling system, dampers inside the ducts control where the air flows.
+These can be operated manually or automatically by a zone panel.
 Within each zone, sensors signal when the automatic dampers need to open and close.
-If it uses sensors, a single thermostat sets the temperature for the full house.
-However, each zone can use its own thermostat and have different temperatures as needed.
+They can also enable a single thermostat to control the temperature of an entire house.
+However, each zone can use a separate thermostat to adjust the temperature as needed.

 Alternative Types of Systems

-You can also opt for different types of systems to heat and cool your home.
-For instance, some people opt for geothermal heat pumps, which use either the ground or a deep-water source as the heat transfer medium instead of the outside air.
+Alternative heating and cooling systems increase the HVAC replacement cost.
+For instance, some people use geothermal heat pumps, which use either a ground or a deep-water source as the heat transfer medium instead of the outside air.
 These systems may run $18,000 to $30,000 or more.

 Other popular options include ductless mini-split systems that use individual air handlers around your home rather than a central system.
 These connect to a single heat pump compressor to provide both heating and cooling.
 However, you will likely need an auxiliary heater for the frigid temperatures we get throughout the winter.
 Mini-splits range from about $4,000 to $15,000 to install.